syncfusion/ej2-angular-docs/src/documenteditor/document-editor/shapes.md

 # Shapes in DocumentEditor

 Shapes are drawing objects that include a text box, rectangles, lines, curves, circles, etc. It can be preset or custom geometry.
-At present, DocumentEditor does not have support to insert shapes. however, if the document contains a shape while importing, it will be preserved properly.
+At present, Document Editor does not have support to insert shapes. however, if the document contains a shape while importing, it will be preserved properly.

 ## Supported shapes

-The DocumentEditor has preservation support for Text box, Rectangle, Rounded Rectangle and Line shapes.
+The Document Editor has preservation support for Text box, Rectangle, Rounded Rectangle and Line shapes.

 ![List of supported shapes in DocumentEditor](images/Shapes_images/supported_shapes.png)